kal-kyokya/alx-system_engineering-devops/0x0F-load_balancer/README.md

 # 0x0F.
 LOAD BALANCER

-This repository stores files posted dhuring completion of the Load Balancer Project by ALX-Africa to its Software Engineering Program.
+This repository stores every file posted during completion of the Load Balancer Project by ALX-Africa to its Software Engineering Program.

 ## REQUIREMENTS